 Wetland jurisdictional determinations, or wetland delineations, are critical to development plans for any size project.
 Wetland delineations determine the presence, location, and physical limits of wetlands and surface waters according to federal and state definitions and delineations methods.

 Our ecologists routinely conduct wetland mapping and wetland flagging on project sites utilizing criteria defined by federal and state rules.
 As part of federal and state permitting processes, we prepare and submit requests for wetland jurisdictional determinations to the U.S. Army Corps of Engineers and state agencies.
 For projects that result in unavoidable wetland impacts, a wetland assessment is necessary as part of the permitting process.
-Our staff is trained to conducted wetland assessments using various accepted methodologies.
+Our staff is trained to conduct wetland assessments using various accepted methodologies.

 Our wetland mapping services range from approximate locations of wetlands based on available data to comprehensive field surveys.
 We utilize the most up to date aerial photography available and create wetland maps using existing wetland data and digital overlays available from government sources, including the National Wetland Inventory (NWI) and state wetland databases.
 For preliminary environmental assessments, our ecologists conduct fieldwork to map approximate wetland locations based on interpretation of vegetation signatures on aerial photography and groundtruthing.
 Wetland flagging is conducted for more comprehensive and accurate wetland mapping of a project site.